SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 | pod/redis                        | 1/1   | Running | 0        | 8s  |
 | configmap/example-redis-config   | 1     |         |          | 14s |

-> **Note**: This confirms the Redis Pod is running and the ConfigMap has been created.
+> This confirms the Redis Pod is running and the ConfigMap has been created.

-2. **Describe the ConfigMap to verify contents**
+2. Describe the ConfigMap to verify contents:
-The next command provides more details on the example-redis-config ConfigMap, allowing you to confirm that the redis-config key is currently empty as expected.

 **Terminal**
 ```shell